William L. Proctor

-Early life, education, and political career
+Early life and education

 Proctor was born in Atlanta, Georgia in 1933, and moved to Florida in 1944.
 Proctor attended the University of Florida, Stetson University, and Florida State University.
+From Florida State University, he received a bachelor of science in education, a master of science in education, and doctorate in education administration in the years 1956, 1964, and 1968, respectively.

-He received a bachelor's degree (1956), master's degree (1964) and doctorate (1968) from Florida State University.
-In addition, Proctor served in the United States Army Reserve from 1954 through 1964.
+Proctor served in the United States Army Reserve from 1954 through 1964.